inc0der-forks/Origami-hud/README.md

-# Origami DevTools
+# Origami HUD

-A plugin for `RPG Paper Maker` that adds useful options for easier development of plugins and games.
+A plugin for `RPG Paper Maker` that adds a basic player HUD to the game's map scene.

 ## Getting Started